nilern/monnit/README.md

 algo.monads while keeping the State monad type (types, actually) distinct like Cats.

-The Cats State monad is about 17 times slower than the baseline, probably due to the indirections mentioned earlier.
+In this benchmark the Cats State monad is about 17 times slower than the baseline, probably due to the indirections mentioned earlier.
 To be fair, the State monad does not seem to be much of a priority for Cats; it was even removed at some point, then re-added.